 |TD Ameritrade||Those looking for a traditional provider as an alternative to Vanguard.|

-Solo 401(k)s are very different from typical 401(k)s – though the IRS treats them almost the same.
+Solo 401(k)s are very different from typical 401(k)s, although the IRS treats them almost the same.
 People using Solo 401(k)s have very different concerns than most 401(k) users, and choose from very different providers.
 This is because Solo 401(k) providers have different billing structures, investment options, and add-on services.

-We looked at traditional banks and brokerage firms, mutual fund companies, and online alternatives who offer checkbook control.
+We looked at traditional banks and brokerage firms, mutual fund companies, and online alternatives that offer checkbook control.
 Here are the criteria we used to determine the best Solo 401(k) providers:

-- Customer service – The availability of assistance or individual guidance, how easy is it for clients to make changes in their account
+- Customer service: The availability of assistance or individual guidance, and how easy is it for clients to make changes in their account.

 After looking at all of the criteria, if you already have a relationship with a provider, they’re probably your best option.
-If not, we recommend Vanguard as the best Solo 401(k) provider.
-Vanguard is an extremely reputable company that offers Solo 401(k) plans with a wide array of investment options at incredibly low costs.
+If not, we recommend Vanguard and Spark 401k as the best Solo 401(k) providers.
+Both are extremely reputable companies that offer Solo 401(k) plans with a wide array of investment options at incredibly low costs.

 What Vanguard Offers